johnnyawesome/Drillbit/README.md

 You are right.
 Adblock Plus has the possibility to [Block elements](https://help.eyeo.com/adblockplus/block-item-or-element), and you should use this function whenever you can.

-But using this function adds permanent entries to your Blacklist.
+But every you do, it adds a permanent entry to your Blacklist.
 Having a big filter list can slow down your browser.

 This is where Drillbit comes in.
 It gives you the same functionality *without adding clutter to your Blacklist*.